Taking your pension pot a bit at a time

 Combining your pension savings with

-The People's Pension
+People's Pension

-You could transfer your other pensions into The People’s Pension.
+You could transfer your other pensions into People’s Pension.
 It’ll be easier to keep track of them in one place and you could save money on charges too.
 If you’re unsure what’s right for you, it’s a good idea to consider getting advice.
 Otherwise, if you’re comfortable making financial decisions, all you need to do is give us the details of your other pensions (either online or by post) and we’ll do the rest.

 What’s the difference?

-Does The People's Pension offer this option?
+Does People's Pension offer this option?

 Yes